sotakao/sotakao-website/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ucacst1@ucl.ac.uk"
+email: "sotakao@caltech.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a postdoctoral researcher in the [Statistical Machine Learning group](https://sml-group.cc/) at the [UCL Centre for Artificial Intelligence](https://www.ucl.ac.uk/ai-centre/), where I work on the applications of machine learning to weather and climate science.
-Before this, I was a mathematician specialising in the mesmerising, yet little known area of [geometric mechanics](https://en.wikipedia.org/wiki/Geometric_mechanics), and wrote [my dissertation](https://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.832210) on the topic under the supervision of [Professor Darryl Holm](https://www.ma.imperial.ac.uk/~dholm/).
+Hi!
+I am a postdoctoral scholar at the California Institute of Technology (Caltech) working on the intersection of machine learning and data assimilation, led by [Prof. Andrew Stuart](http://stuart.caltech.edu).
+Before this, I was a research fellow at the UCL [Sustainability and Machine Learning group](https://sml-group.cc/), led by [Prof. Marc Deisenroth](https://www.deisenroth.cc), where I worked on topics ranging from message passing algorithms for data assimilation to Gaussian processes with geometric/topological inductive biases.
+I received my PhD at Imperial College London under the supervision of [Prof. Darryl Holm](https://www.ma.imperial.ac.uk/~dholm/), where I wrote [my dissertation](https://ethos.bl.uk/OrderDetails.do?uin=uk.bl.ethos.832210) on the mesmerising area of [geometric mechanics](https://en.wikipedia.org/wiki/Geometric_mechanics).
+My thesis focussed on developing and analysing structure preserving stochastic fluid models and MCMC methods on Lie groups.

-Outside of my academic activities, I am also a jazz saxophonist and occasionally gig around London.
+Outside of my academic activities, I am also a jazz saxophonist and used to occasionally gig around London.
+I'm excited to be in LA now and looking for places to play!

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->